A missed period typically offers the first noticeable sign of pregnancy. At least, it does when you have a regular menstrual cycle.

-Implantation bleeding, which can happen when the fertilized egg attaches, or implants, to the uterus’ lining, typically happens somewhere between weeks 3 and 4, or between 10 and 14 days after conception.
+Implantation bleeding, which can happen when the fertilized egg attaches, or implants, to the uterine lining, typically happens somewhere between weeks 3 and 4, or between 10 and 14 days after conception.
 That’s often right around the time your period would show up, or just before.

-It would be easy to mistake this bleeding for a light period, especially if your periods already tend to be on the lighter, shorter side.
+You could easily mistake this bleeding for a light period, especially if your periods already tend to be on the lighter, shorter side.

 But implantation bleeding differs from a typical period in a few key ways: